CoachAsim/engineering-practicum-term-01-final-project-guide/07-data-analysis-guide.md

 I'll give you this one for free 😁 https://pandas.pydata.org/docs/getting_started/intro_tutorials/02_read_write.html

 You can also look below for a more contextually relevant example 🧐

+If you don't need to read all of the code examples in this guide, then please don't 🙏🏾
 ```python
 def load_data():
     """Interactive data loading with user feedback."""